Frequently Asked Questions

 Your mushrooms are dropping spores!
 This is a sign that the mushrooms have grown a bit too long and are ready to harvest.

-You can also take this opportunity to begin your adventure as a junior mycologist - scoop those spores onto the used coffee grounds that you forgot to empty out of the coffee maker this morning and you could end up with your very own mycelium network.
+You can also take this opportunity to begin your adventure as an amateur mycologist - scoop those spores onto the used coffee grounds that you forgot to empty out of the coffee maker this morning and you could end up with your very own mycelium network.